t-ega/Learnly-Financial-Backend/README.md

 ```

 4. Environment Variables
-Some environment variables have been set up to provide neccessary variables to the application
+Create a .env file at the root of the application.
- see .env.example in the root directory of this folder and create a .env file with those variables
+Some environment variables have been set up to provide neccessary variables to the application see .env.example in the root directory of this folder and create a .env file with those variables

 ## Run the Application